Apple Pippin: Katz Media Player 2000

 On June 4, 1996, Katz Media, based in Norway, became the second (and last) company to sign a license agreement with Apple to produce Pippin systems.
 While Bandai was targeting the Japan and United States markets, Katz Media focused on Europe and Canada.
 Because Katz Media was a media software-only company, it signed an agreement with Bandai so that Bandai would produce the hardware as an OEM for Katz Media.

 Katz Media originally intended to produce two configurations of the Pippin: one as a basic multimedia system for running CD-ROMs, and a higher-end system supporting Internet access.
-The goal was to start shipping Pippin units in November 1996, but Katz Media didn't actually start shipping their products until March 1997; it ended up producing only one model of the Pippin – the Katz Media Player 2000 (KMP 2000).
+The goal was to start shipping Pippin units in November 1996, but Katz Media did not actually start shipping their products until March 1997; it ended up producing only one model of the Pippin – the Katz Media Player 2000 (KMP 2000).
 The KMP 2000 was available in two configurations: with or without an external 50-pin SCSI interface on the back of the unit.

 To develop content, Katz Media worked with a variety of multimedia developers and publishers to "Pippinize" their existing CD-ROMs and make them available for the Pippin.

 Katz Media never sold the KMP 2000 in the retail market.
 Instead, it attempted to use the system as a set-top box for a television set or VGA display, to be distributed to its partners' respective client bases in order to interface with a variety of vertically marketed interests, such as catalogs, databases, Internet content, and so on.
 As a result, the KMP 2000 is the rarest of the Pippin systems, and is extremely difficult to find in today's used market.